 Three additional L-band RF power stations, consisting of one 30 MW Litton klystron and two 25 MW Thales klystrons, and their respective modulators, will power six new linac tanks in the drive beamline.
-The Litton klystron (on loan from LANL, thanks to B. Carlsten and S. Russell) has been operated with its new modulator.
-The two Thales klystrons are installed and connected to their new modulators.
-Their commissioning will begin as soon as the new cooling water station is operational.
+These new klystrons have been commissioned to full power.